Carroll-Field-Jackiw term in a massless Rarita-Schwinger model: Two-point functions: nonlinear gauge

-We note that the non-linearity of the gauge will imply in arising a new contribution to the CFJ term from the ghosts sector, besides the expected one, generated by the RS sector.
+respectively.
+Here, within the new gauge-fixing term (\ref{nonlingf}), in order to keep track from its Lorentz-invariant and LV parts, we introduced two gauge parameters $\alpha$ and $\beta$, and only at the final step we consider the "simple" case $\alpha=\beta$.
+We note also that the non-linearity of the gauge will imply in arising a new contribution to the CFJ term from the ghosts sector, besides the expected one, generated by the RS sector.
 Let us obtain both these results.